 During the appointment, we decide with you (and your parents) whether we are the right people to help and whether you will come again for more appointments.

 Here are some of the professionals you might meet:

 - Clinical Psychologist

 - Occupational Therapist

 - Mental Health Nurse

 They are friendly and helpful and will do everything they can to make sure you are happy with us.

 Who else can I talk to or get information from?

 You can talk to any professional including teachers, school nurses, GPs & pastoral care departments.
-You can also get lots of information by ringing CAMHS One Stop on 0300 222 5755.
+You can also get lots of information by ringing CAMHS Single Point of Access on 0300 222 5755.